Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 2. Install Google Cloud SDK.
 3. Create service account `ghg-user`.
 Give the below permissions:
     ![alt text](../images/permissions.png)
+   And create a Service Account json key.
+We'll name it `ghg-creds.json`

 4. Create SSH key (if you don't have it yet), and add it to GCP.
 In order to login to the VM.

     (Generate SSH keys to login to VM instances (if you don't have it yet).
-This will generate a 2048 bit rsa ssh keypair, named gcp and a comment of <username>.
+This will generate an ssh keypair, named gcp and a comment of <username>.
 The comment (<username>) will be the user on VM :

     In terminal: